Elisa Longo Borghini: Team UAE ADQ

 In February 2025, Longo Borghini won the UAE Tour, her second victory in the event, and she also won stage 3.

 Personal life

 Longo Borghini is the daughter of cross country skier Guidina Dal Sasso.
 Her older brother Paolo Longo Borghini also competed professionally as a cyclist, between 2004 and 2014.
 In 2023 she married fellow cyclist Jacopo Mosca, who rides for the men's team.

-Elisa is known for her humorous, friendly and lively personality commenting on her favorite win, (2013 Trofeo Alfredo Binda), Elisa recalled "After such a foul day on the bike in bleak condition, I remember that we went to a restaurant and we ate two pizzas.
-I mean, I ate two pizzas," she says with a laugh.
-"It was because I was so hungry and my parents were so happy and they were like 'okay, we just eat whatever we want'."